Berrysoft/wepoll2/README.md

 # wepoll2

-This is a Rust crate inspired by the famous `wepoll` library.
+This is a Rust crate inspired by the famous [`wepoll`](https://github.com/piscisaureus/wepoll) library.
 It provides similar FFI, but not ABI-compatible.

+Previously I tried to [add `ProcessSocketNotifications` backend](https://github.com/smol-rs/polling/pull/210) for [`polling`](https://github.com/smol-rs/polling), but it doesn't fit that crate well.

 ## Implementation details